 The European Commission published the draft text of the Digital Services Act (DSA) in December 2020.
 It is intended to reflect the significantly changed landscape since the E-Commerce Directive 2000/31/EC (E-Commerce Directive) was enacted 20 years ago.
+The Council of the European Union reached agreement on the draft DSA in November last year and the European Parliament agreed amendments to the draft text of the DSA in January 2022.
 The DSA will be implemented as an EU Regulation and will largely uphold the current liability regime under the E-Commerce Directive.
 Like many other key legislative reforms in the Digital Single Economy, the DSA will apply where recipients of services are based in the EU, regardless of the service provider’s place of establishment.
 It contains new obligations in relation to digital services that connect consumers to goods, services and content as well as new procedures for faster removal of illegal content and measures for protecting users’ fundamental rights online.

 Specific measures for intermediary services

 There are provisions set out for intermediary service providers of:

 - A hosting service in order to avoid liability for illegal content where certain specified conditions are met